-City Development staff will also order a lead-risk assessment for the subject property, once approved by the Loan Board of Review, if the loan exceeds \$5,000.
+City Development staff will may also order a lead-risk assessment for the subject property, once approved by the Loan Board of Review, if the loan exceeds \$5,000.
 The lead based paint risk assessment will be ordered and completed by a qualified contractor.
-If lead hazards are found, remediation or abatement must be completed, based on the nature of the hazard to ensure lead clearance is able to be given upon completion of the rehabilitation.
+Upon the determination of the Housing Technician, City Development staff may presume the presence of lead rather than performing a formal lead-risk assessment.
+If lead hazards are found or presumed, remediation or abatement must be completed, based on the nature of the hazard to ensure lead clearance is able to be given upon completion of the rehabilitation.